This is a big question!

 What do I mean by being more accountable, and why is it essential for Assistants moving into a strategic partnership?

-For me, being accountable means taking control of your success, managing your workload, your career and your relationship with your Executive and your colleagues.
+For me, being accountable means taking control of your success and managing your workload, career and relationship with your Executive and colleagues.
 It means making decisions and taking ownership of the results.

 It is incredibly crucial for us to be accountable for our work, but for some reason, this is something that we struggle with.

-I think it harks back to the age-old problem that we see ourselves as ‘just the assistant’, that we don’t have the authority to question things and make decisions.
+I think it harks back to the age-old problem that we see ourselves as ‘just the assistant’ and don’t have the authority to question things and make decisions.